Heinz deal for Kraft expands food larder for Buffett, 3G

 3G Capital also controls Restaurant Brands International Inc (QSR.TO), formed when Burger King business bought Canada's Tim Hortons.
 3G Capital and Berkshire Hathaway acquired Heinz for $23.2 billion in 2013.

-Kraft split into two companies in 2012, with Kraft Foods focussing on grocery products in North America and Mondelez International Inc (MDLZ.O) on snack products.
+Kraft split into two companies in 2012, with Kraft Foods focusing on grocery products in North America and Mondelez International Inc (MDLZ.O) on snack products.

 Lazard was Heinz's financial adviser, while Cravath, Swaine & Moore and Kirkland and Ellis were its legal advisers.